clbrge/svelte-web3/README.md

 npm i svelte-web3
 ```

-2. add the web3.js library in the main HTML page (`public/index.html` in Svelte, `src/template.html` in Sapper or `src/app.html` in SvelteKit)
+2. add the web3.js library in the main HTML page (`index.html` in Svelte, `src/template.html` in Sapper or `src/app.html` in SvelteKit)

 ```html
 <script src="https://cdn.jsdelivr.net/npm/web3@latest/dist/web3.min.js"></script>
 ```

-This step is necessary for now because the Web3.js library doesn't
+This step is necessary for now because the Web3.js library doesn't play well
-play well with bundlers (webpack, vite, snowpack, etc), thus we cannot
+with bundlers (Vite, Rollup, Webpack, Snowpack, etc), thus we cannot simply add
-simply add a dependency in package.json.
+a dependency in package.json.

 ## Basic usage (default stores connected to one chain)